nth Term

 An arithmetic sequence changes by the same amount each step.
 A calculator helps you find any term or the total of the first n terms without writing out the whole list.
 That is useful in algebra and in any growing or shrinking pattern with a constant difference.

 A rent increase of $50 per year is an arithmetic pattern.
 So is a savings plan that adds the same amount every month.
-The calculator shows how fast the pattern moves as n gets larger.
+The calculator shows how fast the pattern moves as n gets larger, which is helpful when you are projecting future totals.

 Because the difference is constant, the sequence is predictable.
-That makes it one of the easiest families to model and one of the most common in textbooks.
+That makes it one of the easiest families to model and one of the most common in textbooks, budgets, and stepwise planning.

 | a1 | d | n |